KimKaiv/starter-hugo-research-group/content/event/UCL25/index.md

 people and institutions present.
 <br><br>
-CRUCIAL's presentation on Day 1 was given by Mark Roulston, and Kim Kaivanto represented CRUCIAL and Lancaster Univerwity in the round-table on Day 2.
+CRUCIAL's presentation on Day 1 was given by Mark Roulston, and Kim Kaivanto represented CRUCIAL and Lancaster University in the round-table on Day 2.
 <br><br>
 Many thanks to [Erica Thompson](https://profiles.ucl.ac.uk/66106) and [Marina Baldissera Pacchetti](https://profiles.ucl.ac.uk/96761-marina-baldissera-pacchetti)